openbsd/xenocara/lib/mesa/docs/meson.rst

 Meson supports the standard CC and CXX environment variables for changing the default compiler.
-Note that Meson does not allow changing the compilers in a configured builddir so you will need to create a new build dir for a different compiler.
+Note that Meson does not allow changing the compilers in a configured build directory so you will need to create a new build dir for a different compiler.

 This is an example of specifying the Clang compilers and cleaning the build directory before reconfiguring with an extra C option: